tooflytrey/otp-bot-new-version/README.md

 Just send command: "/dial" to start grabbing your OTP.

-# THIS SORCE CODE IS FREE AND FOR EDUCATION PURPOSE ONLY.
+# THIS SOURCE CODE IS FREE AND FOR EDUCATION PURPOSE ONLY.

 For Step-By-Step Installation Process Join My Discord Server.